Curriculum

 Mission Statement

-The staff, governors and students at Alcester Academy have worked hard to create a curriculum within school that:
+The staff, governors and students at Alcester Academy have worked hard to create a curriculum within school that is modelled on the fundamentals of the National Curriculum and the preparation needed for life in Modern Britain.
+This curriculum:

-• offers breadth and depth within subject areas
+- offers breadth and depth across all subject areas

 Curriculum Implementation

 Alcester Academy is an 11-16 secondary school that provides education for students in key stage three and four.
-The timetable operates across a weekly timetable with 25 one hour lessons across this time.
+The timetable operates across 25 one hour lessons per week.
 There is a tutor session at the start of each day where students are split into horizontal year groups.
 There is a fixed tutor programme for each week celebrating values across SMSC, British Values and Diversity, along with an assembly programme.
-Some students are supported in tutor time with personalised mentoring, literacy or numeracy activities.
-Year 11 use tutor time for GCSE interventions in English, maths, MFL and science.
-This intervention is reviewed on a regular basis by a dedicated team of subject specialists.
-We encourage students to participate in a rich diet of additional learning opportunities, situations and visits throughout their time at the academy.
+Students are supported in tutor time with literacy and numeracy activities.
+Year 11 also use tutor time for GCSE interventions in English, maths, MFL and science.
+This intervention is reviewed on a regular basis by a dedicated team of subject specialists along-side SLT.
+We encourage students to participate in a rich diet of additional learning opportunities and visits throughout their time at the academy.
 We believe that these are integral to their personal development and underpin their life-long learning as well as supporting our formal curriculum.
 Core subjects are taught in ability groups.
 These are monitored through formal assessments and adapted as required through the academic year.
 All other subjects are taught in mixed ability sets.

 Key Stage 3

-In Year 7 all students study a broad curriculum of: English, Mathematics, Science, History, Geography, French or German, ICT Art, Performing Arts (Music and Drama), Design & Technology and PE.
+In Year 7 all students study a broad curriculum of: English, Mathematics, Science, History, Geography, French or German, ICT.
+Art, Performing Arts (Music and Drama), Design & Technology, PE and one dedicated lesson for our personal development curriculum each week.
+The Personal Development curriculum will evolve each year.

-Students select their GCSE option subjects in late Spring of Year 8.
-They are supported by a series of information evenings alongside their parents, and activities within school in order to support factually based decisions that will help to provide the knowledge and skills to take advantage of opportunities, responsibilities and experiences of later life.
+Students select their GCSE option subjects in the summer term of Year 8.
+They are supported by a series of information evenings alongside their parents/carers, and activities within school in order to support factually based decisions that will help to provide the knowledge and skills to take advantage of opportunities, responsibilities and experiences of later life.

-• Work should be more challenging as the content is covered at a quicker pace and over a shorter time
+- Work should be more challenging as the content is covered at a quicker pace

 KS4

-• Students have greater years studying KS4 topics and therefore become more inquisitive about their learning; more motivated too
+- Students have greater years studying KS4 content and therefore become more inquisitive about their learning; more motivated too

-• Time is spent over a longer time to embed content and subject knowledge
+- Time is spent over a longer period to embed content and subject knowledge

 Key Stage 4

 All students follow a three year key stage four curriculum.
-Students currently study for level two qualifications in English Language and Literature, a qualification in maths, science and R.E.
+The majority of students currently study for level two qualifications in English Language and Literature, a qualification in maths, science and Religious Studies.
 This provides between 6-7 qualifications as a school core.
-Students then follow level two courses in four other subjects over this key stage.
+The majority of students then follow level two courses in four other subjects over this key stage.

 This curriculum model provides the time required for students to develop key knowledge and understanding within their chosen subject areas.
-We ensure that the English Baccalaureate is available to students and students are guided to consider this route during the options process.
+We ensure that the English Baccalaureate is available to students and they are positively guided to consider this route during the options process.

-Students are often excited to take new courses and the school is careful to offer some taster sessions in the run up to their choices in order to help them make informed decisions.
-New subjects available to students in Year 9 include Hospitality and Catering, Media, Computing, Sport, IMedia and Photography.
-Existing subjects offer qualifications in French, German, History, Geography, Music, Performing Arts, Design Technology, Textiles and Art.
-The school offers GCSE courses that are examined at the end of Year 11, and several that are designed to use a balance of controlled assessment and examination.
+Students are often excited to take new courses, and the school is careful to offer some taster sessions in the run up to their choices in order to help them make informed decisions.
+Additional subjects available to students in Year 9 include Food and Nutrition, Media, Sport, IMedia, Further Maths and Statistics and Photography.
+Existing subjects offer qualifications in French, German, History, Geography, Music, Performing Arts, Design Technology, Textiles and Fine Art.
+The school offers GCSE and vocational courses.
+GCSEs are examined at the end of Year 11, and vocational courses offer different assessment routes.
 Students like having both style of courses available to them and this meets the needs of our learners well.

 Throughout key stage 3 and 4, the school designs ‘Super Learning Days’ (SLDs) in order to cover aspects of the curriculum that require more time or attention.
-On these days, the normal timetable is collapsed in order to facilitate this.
-These are related to developing knowledge and understanding related to personal health and well-being, safeguarding and emotional development and include issues related to bullying, online safety, alcohol and drugs education, mental health, child sexual exploitation, relationship education and preparation for exams.
+These are related to developing knowledge and understanding around personal development and well-being, safeguarding and emotional development including issues related to bullying, online safety, alcohol and drugs education, mental health, child sexual exploitation, relationship education and preparation for exams.
+In Year 9, students have curriculum days in order to be certain that broad and balanced learning opportunities exist.

 Curriculum Impact